ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 {% endhighlight %}

-Looking at our original Solr 4.0 pivot query, we can cobble together our two Solr 1.4.1 queries to get the equivalent results.
+Looking at our original Solr 4.0 pivot query, we can cobble together our two Solr 1.4.1 queries to get an equivalent result.
 In the end, both produce the following decision tree for price by genre:

 * **5.99**: 2